fidehlg89/vue_todo-app/README.md

 [x] - Set due date for the task.

-[] - Option to view all the completed tasks.
+[x] - Option to view all the completed tasks.

 [] - Task if past the due date and not marked as complete (highlight task in red).